Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Approach

-Although responses can be generated directly from reformulated queries, the safety prompt causes the output probability distribution of the initial tokens to skew toward refusal-like responses even for benign inputs, leading to utility degradation.
-However, we observe that reformulated queries yield separable representations between safe and unsafe queries (the separation between the blue and orange histograms in Fig.~\ref{fig:shifting_coefficient}).
-Leveraging this separation, we estimate the safety of a given query.
-This can be efficiently achieved by measuring the alignment between the probability distributions of the initial outputs and those of refusal-related responses, since refusal behavior (\eg, the use of text tokens such as \emph{``I'm sorry''}) is reflected in the first few response tokens \citep{qi2406safetyalignment}.
+Although reformulated queries incorporating visual contexts make safe and unsafe queries more seperable, adding safety prompts still skews the output probability distribution of the initial tokens toward refusal-like responses, even for benign inputs, leading to utility degradation.
+To mitigate this degradation, we leverage the achieved separation to estimate the risk associated with a given query.
+Specifically, we measure the distance between the probability distributions of the outputs and the model's typical refusal behavior (\eg, \emph{``I'm sorry''}).
+Note that, since refusal behavior is reflected in the beginning of the response \cite{qi2406safetyalignment}, we compare only the distributions of the initial tokens for efficiency.

-\textbf{Prototype-based similarity evaluation.} Evaluating refusal behavior requires comparing a given query's output distribution with a reference distribution derived from refusals.
-To construct this reference, we generate $\mathcal{Q}^{\text{text}}_{\text{unsafe}}$, a set of policy-violating text queries, created using GPT-4 (see Appendix~\ref{appendix:query_list} for the list of queries).
-For each query, we extract the last layer activations of the initial response tokens and compute their token-wise means to obtain \emph{unsafe prototypes} $\boldsymbol{\mu}_p$.
-Formally, $\boldsymbol{\mu}_p$ is defined as follows,
+\paragraph{\textbf{Prototype-based similarity evaluation.}} Evaluating refusal behavior requires comparing a given query's output distribution with a reference distribution derived from refusals.
+To construct this reference, we use $\mathcal{Q}^{t}_{u}$, a set of unsafe text queries from GPT-4 (see Supplementary Sec.~1.3 for the list of queries and Supplementary Sec.~7.1 for ablation on alternative unsafe-query sources, showing comparable results).
+For each unsafe query, we extract the last layer activations of the initial response tokens and compute their token-wise means to obtain \emph{unsafe prototypes} $\boldsymbol{\mu}_p$.
+Formally, $\boldsymbol{\mu}_p$ is defined as follows: where $|\mathcal{Q}^{t}_{u}|$ denotes the number of queries and $n$ denotes the token position in the response sequence.
+For each query $q \in \mathcal{Q}^{t}_{u}$, we extract $h_q^{n}$, the last layer activation corresponding to the $n^{\text{th}}$ response token.
+Finally, computed by the mean of $h_q^{n}$, $\bm{\mu}^{n}_p$ represents the \emph{unsafe prototype} activation in the last layer at position $n$.